 Skilled with both steel and magic, a Nentyar hunter is a resourceful, self-reliant hero who has learned to trust her own judgment, confronting those who would harm the forest.
-The Nentyar hunters are few in number, but even a single hunter is capable of achieving great things in the service of ing great things in the service of the lands she loves.
+The Nentyar hunters are few in number, but even a single hunter is capable of achieving great things in the service of

 Barbarians and rangers are the most common Nentyar hunters, as the prestige class offers access to powerful forest magic to complement their skill at fighting.
 Druids are less commonly drawn to the class, since many of the Nentyar hunter's spells are druid spells, and the Nentyar hunters are sworn to protect druids and carry out their edicts.
-Fighters and rogues with a preference for wilderness skills sometimes become Nentyar hunters, but clerics, sorcerers, and wizards do not often choose this path.
+Fighters and rogues with a preference for wilderness skills sometimes become Nentvar hunters, but clerics, sorcerers, and wizards do not often choose this path.